rootslab/syllabus/Readme.md

      *   url: 'http://redis.io/commands/ping'
      * }
      *
-     * NOTE: only in develop mode.
+     * NOTE: exists only in develop mode.
      * NOTE:
      * - 'args' refers to the number of arguments
      *  expected by the command mix-in function, not by